uvais-hub/python_practice_hub/README.md

 This repository documents my Python learning path through various projects, showcasing growth over time.
 Anyone interested can get started with these samples to master Python.
 Below are the mini-projects covered in this repository so far.

+## Requirements

+**Install Python and pip commands to get started.**
+Once the installation is complete, please use the `test-python.py` script in the root directory to verify your installation.

+**Install VSCode or any IDE's.**

+Hooray!
+Let's get started !!!

+---

 ## Projects

 ### Project 1: Read a PDF File from a Folder